Reviewed by

 • Local Collaborations: Consider partnering with Indian businesses or distributors to benefit from their market knowledge and connections.

-• Adaptability and Agility: Stay flexible and ready to change your approach based on customer feedback and market conditions.
+• Adaptability and Agility: Stay flexible and ready to change your approach based on feedback and market conditions.

 1. Joint Venture